How can you use HED?

 • Validation: Use HED validator libraries rather than implementing your own

 • Short vs long form: Tags can be written in short form (single tag: e.g., Face) or long form (full path to the root of the schema hierarchies: e.g., Item/Biological-item/Anatomical-item/Body-part/Head/Face).
-It is recommend that short form be used in most cases.
-Tools refer to the applicable schema and expand paths when needed.
+Tools should be able to handle all forms, including intermediate partial paths.
+Rely on the HED tools to transform when needed.
 The long form is needed mostly for search – searching for Body-part should also return more specific annotations such as Face.

 HED provides official tools in three languages: